kguha/lab2/README.md

 ```
 ## Defining your functions
 - First open `lab2`
-- notice how the function full_name(first, mid, last) is defined
+- Notice how the function `full_name` is defined
+    - Can you explain what is happening to the given Strings
-- fill in the code to define the function is_even
+- Fill in the code to define the function `is_even`
     - What operators do you need?
 - Define the Position NamedTuple to represent the coordinates of a sphere
 - Now define the volume of a sphere